 QuantuMDx’s anti-coagulant stratification test will provide a warfarin metabolism genotyping test at the point of care.

-Our first available test will take the guess work out of warfarin dosage by identifying subsets of the population who could develop life-threatening bleeds on the standard dose.
+Our first test will take the guess work out of warfarin dosage by identifying subsets of the population who could develop life-threatening bleeds on the standard dose.

 The effectiveness of this important drug is hindered by uninformed prescriptions